 Good design also means making it as fast as possible to save items to a cart, check out, and pay.
 Each one of these steps is a potential stumbling block for an online transaction and should be bypassed as easily as possible.

 Hidden fees bother consumers who deal with them in the extreme when buying concert tickets or fights.
-For companies trying to get into online consumers’ good graces, it may pay off to advertise a code for free shipping in the website banner or as a pop-up, or even as part of a loyalty program.
+So for companies trying to get into online consumers’ good graces, it may pay off to advertise a code for free shipping in the website banner or as a pop-up, or even as part of a loyalty program.

 Raising prices overall to enable transparent pricing and “free” shipping, although it may just seem like moving costs around, will likely lead to more traffic and an increase in sales.